 Non-boring lamp shades to brighten up your home decor #Shopping#lamps#lighting September 25 | Megan Finley Horowitz meggyfin Homie Elizabeth asked us, "Any chance there could be a post about awesome lamp shades?
 I have been searching high and low for non-boring lampshades, and they are really hard to find."
 No problem!
 But, not knowing EXACTLY what you're looking for, I'm going to just throw out a large collection of fun and funky lamp shades.
 Some of these are pricey, some of these are not going to be everyone's tastes, and some of these are actually made for children's rooms.
 But none of these will make you snooze.
 As far as "non-boring" goes, you can never go wrong with animal print, like the one pictured on the left, or this one… This zebra lamp shade is black with white stripes… or is white with black stripes?
 Or maybe forget animal print and go with animals in general?
 This owl shade, made for nurseries, make me happy.
 This lampshade looks like it has a moody shawl draped over it all the time.
 But it's permanent and won't light on fire.
 Bonus!
 Related Post The awesome unicorn, dinosaur, and bulldog lamps from the Kid's section I got this gold unicorn lamp from the Kid's section of Target, and love the hell out of it!
 But I also noticed these other...
 Read more I love loud drum shades, like this one. …And this one. …And this one shows how they look with matching lamp bases.
 Solid shades in bright jewel tones always make an impact.
 This one's very "Mad Men."
 This contemporary shade isn't boring, but it should blend in with most decor.
 I love black lamp shades.
 This one looks like it's embroidered with fluffy white clouds.
 This sheer, gathered black fabric lampshade is all kinds of sexual.
 This shade could be easily recreated with a Sharpie or a paintbrush!
 I LOVE the barely-visible but super funky floral pattern on this shade.
 Here's the perfect shade for the nature lovers in the house.
 Here's a custom-made retro Marimekko Melooni lamp shade.
 Here's another custom-made Marimekko Dombra lamp shade.
 I like that this one reminds me of the '70s.
 Amazon calls this the purple Moroccan shade.
 This cool shiny gold lamp has a nice retro feel without being too dated.
 From far away this lamp looks like it's just a funky pattern, but it's actually comprised of shoes!
 I would love to see this one on a black or gold lamp base.
 Ooh, I love this lampshade with pretty embroidery.
 But THIS embroidered lampshade takes the cake and the "non-boring" award.
 Did that scratch your lamp shade itch, Elizabeth?
 Do any other Homies have hot tips on non-boring shades?
 Join our community!
 Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
-Fix Typo Megan Finley Horowitz Megan Finley is the LA-based Offbeat Empire editor.
-When she's not writing, editing, and sleeping, she's eating, drinking, and geeking.
-You can snoop into her personal life over on her website Funk in Deep Freeze! @meggyfin @meggyfin PREVIOUS Planned Parenting: how I found a childless community with my LGBT friends NEXT No-dish stoner cooking: "Taco Bell" quesadillas Show/Hide comments [ 11 ] That shawl lampshade is so amazing, I wish I had a lamp in my house that needed it.
+Fix Typo Megan Finley Horowitz When Megan's not writing, traveling, and sleeping, she's eating like the fate of the world depends on it.
+(You're welcome, world!)
+You can snoop into her personal life over on her website The Dash and Dine! @meggyfin @thedashanddine @meggyfin PREVIOUS Planned Parenting: how I found a childless community with my LGBT friends NEXT No-dish stoner cooking: "Taco Bell" quesadillas Show/Hide comments [ 11 ] That shawl lampshade is so amazing, I wish I had a lamp in my house that needed it.
 Reply Ikea always has really fun and funky lampshdes – especially in the childrens department Reply http://www.moonshineshades.com/ They are pricey – but so awesome!
 Reply If you still can't find anything you love, DIY is always an option.
 I really like this tutorial from Homemade Ginger. http://www.homemadeginger.com/2010/07/diy-lamp-makeover.html There are so many different things you could do to accessorize, like screenprinting or embroidering the fabric first. *plots to make her own lampshades* 2 agree Reply You can often find unique, inexpensive lamp shades at the goodwill.
 Reply These are some of my favorite lampshades – http://www.etsy.com/listing/102304184/custom-hand-printed-fabric-lampshade-kit Reply coming from the girl who had a DIY recover your lampshade fail this weekend, this post is much appreciated.
 Reply As soon as I have a paycheck that isn't entirely spoken for, I am TOTALLY dropping some serious money at this Etsy site: http://www.etsy.com/shop/AtmosphereLampShades?page=1 It makes my heart quicken! (side note: I just showed this to my boyfriend and all he said was "that looks like a serious fire hazard."
 So…maybe someone else should try this first? 😉 ) Reply I went shopping the other day and found these beautiful lampshades.
 The only sadness is that I don't actually need one 🙁 http://www.lushlampshades.co.uk/index.php?category=1&sec=23 Reply Years ago I used a plain paper shade, magazines, and Mod Podge to make a shoe collage lampshade.
 It's way colorful when the lamp is off, and when it's on the type from the reverse side of the pictures shows through.
 Reply There's some excellent shades on http://www.funkylampshades.com – especially like the Jeeves and Wooster ones! very cool… Reply Join the conversation Cancel Reply Your email address will not be published.
 Required fields are marked *Comment Participate in this conversation via emailGet only replies to your comment, the best of the rest, as well as a daily recap of all comments on this post.
 No more than a few emails daily, which you can reply to/unsubscribe from directly from your inbox.
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.